Mold Warning Signs and Damage

 - Musty odor

-If mold is allowed to grow and spread in a home or commercial building, a variety of physical damage can result -- to both the structure itself, and to the building's fixtures or contents.
+If mold is allowed to grow and spread in a home or commercial building, a variety of physical damage can result.
+The damage can be to both the structure itself and the building's fixtures or contents.

-Building Materials and Structural Components.
-Mold may cause serious structural damage to a building, because it feeds on and breaks down organic matter.
+- Building materials and structural components: Mold may cause serious structural damage to a building because it feeds on and breaks down organic matter.
 Therefore, when mold infests walls, insulation, paper backing, or carpeting, the materials must be removed.
-Cleaning and removal causes great expense and inconvenience, but is often necessary.
+Cleaning and removal cause great expense and inconvenience but are often necessary.

-Heating and Ventilation Systems.
-Mold may also enter heating and ventilation systems.
-Many sections of the system may not be accessible for visible inspection or cleaning, therefore you may need professional assistance.
-It is very important that heating and ventilation systems are cleaned thoroughly, as spores may use the systems as gateways to other areas of the home or commercial building.
-If the system cannot be cleaned, or if a moisture problem cannot be corrected, the whole system may have to be removed and replaced, often at great expense.
+- Heating and ventilation systems: Mold may also enter heating and ventilation systems.
+Many sections of the system may not be accessible for visible inspection or cleaning.
+You may need professional assistance.
+It is very important that heating and ventilation systems are cleaned thoroughly.
+Spores may use the systems as gateways to other areas of the home or commercial building.
+If the system cannot be cleaned, or if a moisture problem cannot be corrected, the whole system may have to be removed and replaced.
+This can mean replacing an entire air conditioning system, often at great expense.

-In the end, the best way to alleviate a mold problem is to deal with its root cause -- almost always a water intrusion problem.
-If you watch for warning signs and correct a moisture problem soon after it occurs, you may be able to avoid substantial costs involved in cleaning a home or commercial building that has been infested with mold.
+In the end, the best way to alleviate a mold problem is to deal with its root cause.
+The verdict from professionals suggests it's almost always a water intrusion problem.
+If you watch for warning signs and correct a moisture problem soon after it occurs, you may be able to avoid substantial costs.
+That includes expensive mold remediation in a home or commercial building that has been infested with mold.